 Other coaches, of whom I am one, feel that the ability to admit mistakes is a coaching necessity.
 We want our students to see us as “honest” rather than “infallible”.

-But…some mistakes are worse than others because there’s no next time!
+But… some mistakes are worse than others because THERE IS NO NEXT TIME!

 I had a young girl who came to my club at age nine, as I recall.
 She had talent that was both wide-ranging and deep and had a wonderful attitude.
 I mean, she was an absolute joy to work with.
 In her first year, she found success as a jumper, making her way onto the podium at the national championships, as I recall.